 The Chasuble of St. Ignatius of Loyola

-The chasuble, called a pianeta in Italian, is a second class relic, no doubt very fragile.
-Pilgrims visit here to pray every afternoon when the rooms opened for visitors around 4:30 pm.
-Many flock here not only to see the rooms where he lived and the room where he died, but also so admire the magnificent frescoes attributed to Annibale Caracci, restored in 2008.
-The most significant relic on display is this vestment.
+The vestment, called a pianeta in Italian, is a second-class relic.
+No doubt it is very fragile.
+Pilgrims visit here to pray every afternoon when the rooms of St. Ignatius open for visitors around 4:30 pm.
+Many flock not only to see where the saint lived and the room where he died, but also to admire the magnificent frescoes attributed to Annibale Caracci, restored in 2008.
+The most significant relic on display is this classic work of art.

 -------